Before Your Stay at UPMC Shadyside

 - Chest x-rays

-A physician assistant will review your medical records and discuss any recommendations for further testing, if needed.
+The PA will review your medical records and discuss any recommendations for further testing, if needed.

 You will also meet with a registered nurse (RN) for a nursing assessment and surgical instructions.